betterflowinbays/anuga_infiltration/README.md

 Class Kostiakov provides an option to test its operation by reporting infiltration on an single cell for all model time steps.

+References:

 Austin, N.R., Prendergast, J.B., 1997.
 Use of kinematic wave theory to model irrigation on cracking soil.
 Irrigation Science 18, 1–10.

+Githui, F., Hussain, A., Morris, M., 2015.
+Adapting ANUGA model for border-check irrigation simulation, in: 21st International Congress on Modelling and Simulation (MODSIM), 29 Nov to 4 Dec 2015, Gold Coast, Australia.

+Githui, F. & Hussain, A. & Morris, M. 2020.
+Incorporating infiltration in the two-dimensional ANUGA model for surface irrigation simulation.
+ Irrigation Science.
+38.

 Hartley, D.M., 1992.
 Interpretation of Kostiakov Infiltration Parameters for Borders.
 J. Irrig.
 Drain Eng.
 118, 156–165.

+Morris, M., Githui, F., Hussain, A., 2015.
+Application of Anuga as a 2D surface irrigation model, 21st International Congress on Modelling and Simulation (MODSIM), 29 Nov to 4 Dec 2015, Gold Coast, Australia.